suprivella/shipment-exception-fde/README.md

 **A prototype built to explore how forward-deployed / solutions engineering work could accelerate logistics operations — built as a self-directed case study, not an assigned project.**

 > 🎯 This project simulates a real pain point in logistics operations: shipments silently going "at risk" (stale GPS, slipping ETAs, severe weather, carrier exceptions) while ops teams find out too late.
-It ingests messy multi-source data, flags and ranks at-risk shipments by business impact, and (next phase) uses an LLM to generate a recommended action and a customer-facing explanation — the kind of tool a forward-deployed engineer would build embedded inside a logistics customer's operation.
+It ingests messy multi-source data, flags and ranks at-risk shipments by business impact, and (next phase) uses an LLM to generate a recommended action and a customer-facing explanation, the kind of tool a forward-deployed engineer would build embedded inside a logistics customer's operation.

 ---